michaelito80us/rules-cursor-remote/xnotes/template-story.md

----
-description: ALWAYS use when creating or updating story files to ensure proper tracking and implementation.
-This rule enforces consistent story structure with tasks, context, and progress tracking.
-globs: **/*.story.md
----
-# Story Template Standards
+# Story Template

 <version>1.0.0</version>

 ## Requirements

 - Follow standardized story structure
-- Include all required sections
+- Include all required sections - some will be empty to start with
-- Track progress accurately
-- Maintain implementation history
-- Stories must be organized under Epic directories

-## File Structure

-Stories must be placed in their Epic's directory:
-`.ai/epic-{n}/story-{m}.story.md`

 ## Story Structure